State and Local Cybersecurity Grant Program

 On September 16, 2022, the Department of Homeland Security (DHS) announced a first-of-its-kind cybersecurity grant program specifically for state, local, and territorial (SLT) governments across the country.

 Funding from the State and Local Cybersecurity Grant Program (SLCGP) and the Tribal Cybersecurity Grant Program (TCGP) helps eligible entities address cybersecurity risks and threats to information systems owned or operated by—or on behalf of—SLT governments and Tribal governments.
-Through separate Notices of Funding Opportunity (NOFOs), SLCGP and TCGP combined will make $1 billion available over four years to support projects, including $200 million in FY22 and $400 million in FY23.
+Through separate Notices of Funding Opportunities (NOFOs), the SLCGP and TCGP combined will make $1 billion available over four years, including more than $400 million in FY 2023 and more than $300 million in FY 2024.

 A blue cyber node